bt02/Movie-Recommendation-System/README.md

 The second solution is to display a general list of movies that have a high number of ratings along with a high average movie rating.
 This will act as a general list of most liked movies.
 A variation of this option is to adjust the general recommendation with any user data present.
 *	Ex: Gender and or Age

-Once this data is received the model would output recommendations that a typical male or female would like would simultaneously adjusting the release dates of the movies so that only title made in the users lifespan are shown for more familiarity
+Once this data is received the model would output recommendations that a typical male or female would like would simultaneously adjusting the release dates of the movies so that only title made in the users lifespan are shown for more familiarity.

 ## Best decade for movies:
 ![Imgur](https://i.imgur.com/UdyoCfc.png)